Rachel Freier: Affiliations

 Freier is a licensed EMT, and has completed advanced training to qualify as a New York State paramedic.
 She has served on Borough Park's Community Board 12, and performed pro bono legal services for the New York City Family Court.

 Freier appeared in a documentary about Ezras Nashim, entitled 93Queen, which was directed by filmmaker Paula Eiselt.
-The film premiered on May 1, 2018 at the Hot Docs Canadian International Documentary Festival.
+The film premiered on May 1, 2018, at the Hot Docs Canadian International Documentary Festival.
 The film aired on PBS's POV, marking its television debut, on September 17, 2018.

 Honors and awards

 In September 2017, Freier was honored at the New York City Hall in the Council Chambers with a "Proclamation Award" presented by the Speaker & Council-members of the Jewish Caucus for her achievement of becoming the First Hasidic Woman elected to Public Office in New York City.

 In 2017, Freier was chosen by The Jerusalem Post, an Israeli newspaper, as #40 of the "50 Most Influential Jews" in the world.
 In 2016, she was named one of the "15 Most Influential Jews" in the world by Makor Rishon, another Israeli newspaper.

 Also in 2016, Freier's judgeship was selected by Kings County Politics as one of the "Top 10 Stories" among political events in New York City that year.
 She was also listed by City & State magazine as one of the "Winners" among politicians of New York State that year, and was a recipient of Jew in the City's "Orthodox Jewish All Stars Award".

 In September 2018, Freier was named by the Algemeiner Journal among the "J100" list of "top 100 people" positively influencing Jewish life.
 In December 2018, Freier was named in The "Forward 50" list of American Jews who have a profound impact on the American Jewish community.
 In October 2018, Freier was inducted into the Brooklyn Jewish Hall of Fame; she received an award recognized among the leading Brooklynites.

 In May 2019, Freier was awarded by Lufthansa Airlines for saving the life of a passenger who had a medical emergency onboard, when she was able to provide medical care in mid-flight.

-In January 2020, Freier along with a delegation of Ezras Nashim members were recognized in front of the entire New York State Assembly in the Assembly Chambers of the New York State Capitol Building in Albany, a resolution was passed recognizing the EMT members for their volunteer efforts of preserving women’s dignity during emergencies.
+In January 2020, Freier along with a delegation of Ezras Nashim members were recognized in front of the entire New York State Assembly in the Assembly Chambers of the New York State Capitol Building in Albany, a resolution was passed recognizing the EMT members for their volunteer efforts of preserving women’s dignity during emergencies, Freier and the delegation had afterwards a private meeting with New York Governor Kathy Hochul in the Capitol Building.